 COVID-19 Hospitalization Tracking Project

 As the Covid-19 pandemic unfolds across the United States, one of the greatest barriers we are encountering is the absence of credible and consistent data.
 Tracking daily hospitalization data is a major step forward in quantifying the current impact on local hospital systems, modeling and forecasting future utilization needs, and tracking the rate of change in the disease severity.

 The Medical Industry Leadership Institute (MILI) and the Management Information Systems Research Center (MISRC) at the Carlson School of Management has launched this project on March 26th to consistently track and report daily hospitalizations from all 50 states.
 In January 2022, this project is led by the newly formed Business Advancement Center for Health (BACH) at the Carlson School.

 Awards & Recognition

 AACSB International Recognizes Carlson School of Management for the COVID-19 Hospitalization Tracking Project

-The Carlson School's COVID-19 Hospitalization Tracking Project among 24 business schools as highlights of its Innovations That Inspire by the AACSB International - the world’s largest business education network.
-This annual program recognizes institutions from around the world that serve as champions of change in the business education landscape.
-In concert with its Connected for Better campaign, emphasizing business education’s positive contributions to society, AACSB’s 2021 Innovations That Inspire initiative showcases business schools creating positive societal impact.
+The Carlson School's COVID-19 Hospitalization Tracking Project is among 24 business schools in the world highlighted as Innovations That Inspire by the AACSB International - the world’s largest business education network.
+This annual program recognizes institutions around the world that serve as champions of change in the business education landscape.
+The AACSB’s 2021 Innovations That Inspire initiative showcases business schools creating positive societal impact.
 "Business schools everywhere are defining impact objectives and strategies that align with the communities they serve, and the examples featured through AACSB’s Innovations That Inspire initiative perfectly demonstrate business education as a force for good," said Caryn L. Beck-Dudley, AACSB president and CEO.
 "We are excited to honor the COVID-19 Hospitalization Tracking Project for its innovative approach to society's challenges."
 Learn about all featured innovations.